whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** Recordable Paintings ***
-  How-to: Enter `painting:record` to start.
+  How-to: Enter `painting:start` to start.
           Enter `painting` to view the history so far.
           Enter `painting:done` to download the complete history of your painting.
-Or `painting:done upload` or `u` to upload it.
+Or `painting:done upload` or `u` to upload it, along with the current painting.

-  - [🟢] Rename "steps.txt" to "steps.json"
-    - [] Store metadata for the media type.
-    - [] Store gesture data.
+  - [🟠] Store gesture data.

   - [] Of each current step...
-    - [] And the gestures translated to the painting itself need to be tracked.
+    - [] And the gestures translated to the painting itself needs to be tracked.
     - [] So that live playback can occur if necessary.
-  - [] Separate paintings and painting-records in S3, and always keep a PNG and a ZIP (if the recording exists) and have the timestamps match.

   + Done
+  - [x] Separate paintings and painting-records in S3, and always keep a PNG and a ZIP (if the recording exists) and have the timestamps match.
+  - [x] Rename "steps.txt" to "steps.json"
+    - [x] Store metadata for the media type (in the json filename).
   - [x] Add `timestamp` to the text data format.
   - [x] The `painting` viewer should have the timestamp in the corner.
   - [x] Store recorded painting steps in idb so they persist